-Somatic symptom disorder (previously known as somatoform disorder) may present as cutaneous dysaesthesia.
+Somatic symptom disorder (previously known as a somatoform disorder) may present as cutaneous dysaesthesia.

 - Cutaneous dysaesthesia is also known as atypical chronic pain syndrome.

-- There is burning, pain or dysaesthesia (unpleasant sensation) from being touch.
+- There is burning, pain or dysaesthesia (unpleasant sensation) from being touched.

 - No physical cause for the symptoms is identified.

-- OCD is an anxiety-related condition associated with repetitive or routine-based behaviours that help the patient to relieve anxiety (eg, handwashing, rubbing, skin picking).
+- OCD is an anxiety-related condition associated with repetitive or routine-based behaviours that help the patient to relieve anxiety (eg, compulsive handwashing, compulsive skin picking).

 - Compulsive washing can lead to dry skin and irritant contact dermatitis.

-- Lichen simplex is a thickened area of skin resulting from chronic rubbing.
+- Lichen simplex is a thickened area of the skin resulting from chronic rubbing.